-The MorphoSys Group has five locations worldwide and is represented in the important international biotechnology markets of Europe and the USA.
-MorphoSys AG, as the holding company of the MorphoSys Group, oversees central group functions including accounting, controlling, human resources, legal, intellectual property, corporate communications and investor relations.
+MorphoSys AG has five subsidiaries worldwide and is represented in the important international biotechnology markets of Europe and the USA.
+MorphoSys AG, as the holding Company of the MorphoSys Group, oversees central group functions including accounting, controlling, human resources, legal, intellectual property, corporate communications and investor relations.
 The management of these corporate functions is centralized at MorphoSys's headquarters in Martinsried near Munich, Germany.
-The Company's own R&D facilities are located there too, as well as at sites in Puchheim near Munich and Kidlington near Oxford, United Kingdom.
-MorphoSys's international sales are handled by its offices in Germany, the United Kingdom and in Raleigh, North Carolina, United States.
+The Company's own R&D facilities are located there too, as well as in Puchheim near Munich and Kidlington near Oxford, United Kingdom.
+MorphoSys's international sales are handled by its subsidiaries in Germany, the United Kingdom and in Raleigh, North Carolina, United States.